zilliztech/zdoc_cn/reference/api/python/python/MilvusClient/MilvusClient-Management/Management-add_index.md

 - **index_type** (*str*) -

     The name of the algorithm used to arrange data in the specific field.
+On Zilliz Cloud, the index type is always **AUTOINDEX**.
+For details, refer to [AUTOINDEX](/docs/autoindex-explained) Explained.

 - **metric_type** (*str*) -